unfoldingWord/uw-content-validation/README.md

 The basic functions return an object containing two lists:

 1. successList: a list of strings giving an overview of what checks have been made,
-1. noticeList: a list of fields that can be filtered, sorted, combined, and then displayed as error or warning messages.
+1. noticeList: a list of objects with fields that can be filtered, sorted, combined, and then displayed as error or warning messages.

 There are three sample notice processing functions that show how to: